rrothwell/rca1802-elf-build/README.md

 ### CPU Testing

+For these tests to work, the /CLEAR pin on the microprocessor must be held high.
+The CPU board does not provide a power on or manual reset circuit.
+Consequently the code in EPROM will not execute reliably.
+Execution of this code in indicated by illumination of the SCO LED.

+Such a circuit was built on a spare connector with capacitor, resistor and normally open pushbutton switch.
+This is then plugged into the CPU PCB as a temporary test fixture.

+When the GUI daughter board is plugged in, it replaces the test fixture and this function is provided by the RUN switch.
+This may operate reliably without the RC circuit, until it does not.

+#### Q Output Test

+The AT28C256 EEPROM was programmed with the blink.hex file.
+This tests output from the Q pin on the microprocessor, by blinking around once per second.

+The Q output can be monitored on the Tx invert/non-invert jumper, or by blinking of the Rx pin LED on the USB to serial converter.
+Alternatively by monitoring a pin on the daughterboard connector or a pin on the backplane using an oscilloscope.

+The LED on the daughter board flashes when Q is tested, when the daughter board is in place and the RUN switch is on.

+#### Serial Communications Test

 The AT28C256 EEPROM was programmed with the loopback.hex file.
 This tests serial comminications by echoing keypresses om an attached PC.

 The Tera Term Windows aplication wa configured with settings Setup:Serial Port 600 baud, 8 bit. parity mark and 1 stop bit.